MicrosoftDocs/dynamics365smb-docs/business-central/about-develop-extensions.md

 **Individual Apps** – where you bring your industry expertise to market.
 **Packaged Consulting Services** – where you bring ready-made packaged engagements to market.

+The new development tools enable to you to build extensions v2.0.
+If you want to familiarize yourself with the new tools or learn more about extensions 2.0, have a look at [aka.ms/GetStartedWithApps](http://aka.ms/GetStartedWithApps).

-Find more information on apps and consulting services that are currently available on [Microsoft AppSource]( (https://appsource.microsoft.com/en-us/marketplace/consulting-services?country=US&page=1)).
+Find more information on apps and consulting services that are currently available, take a look at [Microsoft AppSource]( (https://appsource.microsoft.com/en-us/marketplace/consulting-services?country=US&page=1)).

 To help business users get started quickly, Microsoft has added a catalog of consulting services offerings for solutions based on [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)], Power BI, and PowerApps to AppSource.
 Learn more about the [Consulting Services](/dynamics-nav/developer/readiness/readiness-consulting).